 Abstract

-Grocery retailers need accurate forecasts at the Stock Keeping Unit (SKU) to effectively manage their inventory.
+Grocery retailers need accurate forecasts at the Stock Keeping Unit (SKU) level to effectively manage their inventory.
 Previous studies have developed forecasting methods which incorporate the effect of various marketing activities including prices and promotions.
-These methods, however, have overlooked that the effect of the marketing activities on product sales may change over time.
-These methods may potentially be subject to the structural change problem as they are unable to capture the varying effect of the marketing activities.
-As a result, they could generate biased and less accurate forecasts.
+These methods, however, have overlooked that the effect of these marketing activities on product sales may change over time.
+As a result, they may potentially be subject to the problem of structural change, and thus generate biased and less accurate forecasts.
 In this study, we propose new forecasting methods for retailer product sales which take into account the problem of structural change.
-Our methods generate more accurate forecasts compared to the conventional models.
+Our methods generate more accurate forecasts compared to conventional models that do not account for structural changes.

 Keywords:

-Forecasting, OR in marketing, Analytics, Retailing
+Forecasting, OR in marketing, Retailing

 Introduction

 Grocery retailers rely on accurate sales forecasts for their inventory management (Petropoulos, Makridakis, Assimakopoulos, & Nikolopoulos, 2014).
 Inaccurate forecasts of product sales lead to poor service arising from out-of-stock conditions or, alternatively, inflated costs due to overstocking.
 When a specific item is out-of-stock, retailers directly lose the profit from the sale of the item.
-The out of stock situation, if happens on a regular basis, can further lead to consumer dissatisfaction.
-In the long term, retailers may see customers permanently switching to other retail chains (Corsten & Gruen, 2003).
+Out of stocks situations happen on a regular basis, this can further lead to consumer dissatisfaction which, in the long term, can lead customers permanently switching to other retail chains (Corsten & Gruen, 2003).
 To avoid such situations, retailers may intentionally overstock to maintain a high customer satisfaction level.
 However, this significantly raises inventory costs (e.g., capital cost, warehousing, and deterioration etc.) and reduces profits (L. Cooper, Baron, Levy, Swisher, & Gogos, 1999).
 In 2014, retailers in North America had a loss of $634.1 billion due to out-of-stock and spent $471.9 billion on overstock (OrderDynamics, 2015).
-One of the solutions to mitigate the dilemma is to generate more accurate sales forecasts at Stock Keeping Unit (SKU) level, which improves the effectiveness of the supply chain management by reducing the bullwhip effect and enabling the Just-In-Time delivery (Ouyang, 2007; Sodhi & Tang, 2011).
+One of the solutions to mitigate this dilemma is to generate more accurate sales forecasts at the Stock Keeping Unit (SKU) level which improves the effectiveness of the supply chain management by reducing the bullwhip effect and enabling the Just-In-Time delivery (Ouyang, 2007; Sodhi & Tang, 2011).

-In practice, many retailers generate sales forecasts at SKU level using a two-stage ‘base-lift’ approach.
-They generate the ‘base’ forecasts for the periods when the focal product is not being promoted, using simple univariate models.
-They add the ‘lift’ effect to the ‘base’ forecasts when the focal product is being promoted.
-The ‘lift’ effect is caused by marketing activities such as promotions, and usually estimated by the brand/category managers based on their experience.
-In the retailer context, a number of studies has proposed various procedures to help managers improve the accuracy of their judgments (e.g., Fildes, Nikolopoulos, Crone, & Syntetos, 2008; Goodwin, 2002; Nikolopoulos, 2010).
-Some studies have developed models to estimate the ‘lift’ effect based on data (L. Cooper et al., 1999; L. G. Cooper & Giuffrida, 2000; Trusov, Bodapati, & Cooper, 2006).
-Other studies develop methods to directly generate the final forecasts of the product sales.
-For example, Gür Ali, SayIn, van Woensel, and Fransoo (2009) proposed the regression tree method with a range of variables constructed from the sales, price, and promotion of the focal product.
-Huang, Fildes, and Soopramanien (2014) proposed two-stage general-to-specific Autoregressive Distributed Lag (ADL) models.
-The models incorporates the promotional information of not only the focal product but also of the competitive products within the same product category.
-Ma, Fildes, and Huang (2016) proposed a three-stage forecasting model which further integrates the promotional information of the products from related product categories.
+Some recent studies have proposed effective method to forecast retailer product sales at SKU level.
+For example, Gür Ali, SayIn, van Woensel, and Fransoo (2009) proposed the regression tree method with a range of variables constructed from sales, price, and promotion of the focal product.
+Huang, Fildes, and Soopramanien (2014) proposed a two-stage general-to-specific Autoregressive Distributed Lag (ADL) models.
+Their models incorporate the promotional information of not only the focal product but also of the promotional effect of competing products within the same product category.
+Ma, Fildes, and Huang (2016) further proposed a three-stage forecasting model which integrates the promotional information of the products from related product categories.